About the Church

 We believe, teach and confess:

 That there is one God in three persons: The Father, the Son, and the Holy Spirit.

 That every person is conceived and born in sin (original sin), and deserves temporal death and everlasting damnation for both original and actual sin.

-That Jesus Christ is the incarnate Son of God, born of the virgin Mary, was truly crucified, died and was buried, and rose again in His body on the third day.
-He ascended into heaven, and will come again on the last day to be our judge.
-See also the three ecumenical creeds.
+That Jesus Christ is the incarnate Son of God, born of the virgin Mary, was truly crucified, died and was buried, and rose again in His body on the third day, He ascended into heaven, and will come again on the last day to be our judge.
+In short, we confess the three ecumenical creeds.

 That a person is saved (justified) entirely by God's grace, through faith, which is created by the Holy Spirit where and when He pleases.

-To obtain this faith, God instituted the Office of the Holy Ministry (preaching office).
+To obtain this faith, God instituted the Office of the Holy Ministry.
 Through the means of the Word and the Sacraments the Holy Spirit creates saving faith.